hashicorp/terraform-provider-aws/docs/bugs-and-enhancements.md

 - __Dependency updates__: Create a separate PR if you are updating dependencies.
    This is to avoid conflicts as version updates tend to be fast- moving targets.
 We will plan to merge the PR with this change first.
+- __Changelog entry__: Assuming the code change affects Terraform operators, the relevant PR ought to include a user-facing [changelog entry](changelog-process.md) describing the new behavior.